 Do your customers adore you like an old friend?
 Running a business has never been easy.
 Years ago it used to be a lot more simple.
 You provided a good service, and if people liked it, they kept coming back.
 Offering superior customer service will help customers adore you today and tomorrow.

 But in the age of social media, where anyone person can send a tweet or a Facebook post that lets the entire world know how they feel about your business at the speed of a broadband connection, it takes a bit more than that.
 You can’t just be good, you also have to be likable.

 Making Customers Adore You Like An Old Friend

-Fortunately, being likeable doesn’t require a multi-million dollar PR campaign or hiring a pricey consultant.
-You can make more of your customers get the warm fuzzies when they think about you.
+Fortunately, being likable doesn’t require a multi-million dollar PR campaign or hiring a pricey consultant.
+You can make more of your customers get warm fuzzies when they think about you.

 1) Engage On Social Media To Make Customers Adore You

 Companies still try to treat social media platforms like a broadcaster, sending out advertisements and blasting content.
 But really, it’s a two-way conversation.
 You will need to engage with your customers on their choice of social media.